Everything you need to know about our product install, setup steps, configuration and usage of various features

 Now, to understand how this function works, let’s break it down:

-Once you click SAVE PART TO SLOT [1] button, it will GET data from currently active part [2] to currently selected librarian slot [3].
+Once you click SAVE DATA TO SLOT [1] button, Editor will GET data from currently active layer [2] to currently selected librarian slot [3].
+If the Editor is set to PERFORMANCE MODE, then the entire Performance is stored into the active slot!

 Left list bank – / + and bank drop down menus are disabled, until changes are saved or if you DISCARD [1] to trash your changes.